mozey/solid/README.md

 ## SOLID Principles

 **SOLID** is an acronym that represents five key principles of object-oriented design in software engineering.
 These principles are aimed at making software more maintainable, scalable, and flexible.
-By adhering to SOLID principles, developers can create code that is easier to understand, modify, and extend over time.
+By adhering to SOLID principles, developers can create code that is easier to understand, modify, and extend over time.<sup>[[2]()]</sup>

 Here's a breakdown of each principle: